cashums/recipe_book/README.md

 What will be the input/output of your project?
 >  * 	The project will have two primary functions:
 >  * Users can create, store, view, and edit recipes to be stored in a greater recipe book.
+>  * 	Users can navigate an existing recipe book (containing both user-created and externally sourced recipes) to find entries matching user-selected filters, such as containing certain ingredients or meeting dietary restrictions.
+For example, when searching the book, a user may be asked:

  > * What are the features that the project provides?
 >  *